google/starlark-go/doc/spec.md

 builtin            # a function or method implemented by the interpreter or host application
 ```

+Some functions, such as the iteration methods of `string`, or the
+`range` function, return instances of special-purpose types that don't
+appear in this list.
 Additional data types may be defined by the host application into
 which the interpreter is embedded, and those data types may
 participate in basic operations of the language such as arithmetic,